+Example as of MedDRA Version 19.0

 The frequency of a medical concept may be underestimated if the above points are not considered; this may impact interpretation of data (see Section 3.2).

 MedDRA SOCs group terms by body systems, aetiologies and specialised purposes.
 Data may be coded to terms in SOCs that had not been anticipated by the user.
 Keep in mind the potential impact of multiaxiality on frequencies of the medical condition of interest.